itmustbejj/substrate_telemetry_stack/README.md

 ## Login to Grafana and Visualize Metrics

 Grafana is an Open Source visualization tool for the metrics collected with Prometheus.
-Next, open Grafana to view the Traefik Dashboards.
 **Note: Firefox doesn't properly work with the below URLS please use Chrome**

     http://grafana.localhost

 Username: admin
 Password: foobar

-Open the Traefik Dashboard and select the different backends available

 **Note: Upper right-hand corner of Grafana switch the default 1 hour time range down to 5 minutes.
 Refresh a couple times and you should see data start flowing**